matzeschmid/Cppcheck-HIS-addon/README.md

 # Cppcheck-HIS-addon
-HIS metric python addon for Cppcheck
+HIS metric python addon for Cppcheck.

+This addon depends on functionality provided by `cppcheckdata.py` which is part of Cppcheck `addons` directory.

-This addon has been tested on a machine running 64-bit Ubuntu 19.10 with Cppcheck v1.84 up to latest release v1.90 (Python 2.7.x as well as 3.7.x).
+This addon has been tested
+  - with Cppcheck v1.84 up to latest release v1.90
+  - using Python 2.7.x as well as 3.7.x
+  - on a machine running 64-bit Ubuntu 19.10
+  - on a machine running 64-bit Windows 10

 # Supported HIS metric checks
 The following metrics are checked according to document `HIS source code metrics v1.3.1` .